 Are you a stomach sleeper?
 If so, you make up part of the 16% of adult sleepers who prefer to sleep on their stomachs.
 While you may not make up the majority of snoozers (like side sleepers), stomach sleepers have their own unique way of dozing off.

 Sleeping on your stomach is known as the prone position.
 It’s a body position where a person lies flat on their chest.
 It represents those that lay face down with their whole body touching their mattress.
 While belly-flopping onto your mattress is good for those that snore, it’s considered one of the most unhealthy sleeping positions.
+Read on to learn more about the pros and cons, the correct way to sleep on your stomach, and what to do if you want to switch up your sleep position.

 Those that sleep on their stomach don’t just lie flat on their belly; they like to switch it up every now and then.
 Below are a few popular variations of the stomach sleeping position.